Avinash-chande/Searching-Sorting-linked-List/README.md

 # Searching-Sorting-linked-List
-|| In searching:- linear and binery
+|| In searching:- Linear and Binery
-|| In Sorting :- bubble, slection,insertion sort
+|| In Sorting :- Bubble, Slection,Insertion sort
-|| in linked list :- singly,doubly linked list
+|| In Linked Llist :- Singly,Doubly Linked list